Incredible Edibles for Schools:

 Task-2: Identifying Irish

-This task follows on from Task 1; Food Origin and teaches pupils how to recognise Irish produce, so we can support circular economies and understand why we may or may not be able to grow certain foods that we know and love.
+This task teaches pupils how to recognise Irish produce and to understand why we may or may not be able to grow certain foods that we know and love.

-This task explores the only official stamp of approval for foods produced in Ireland - the Bord Bia Quality Assurance Mark, as well as topics such as seasonality, climates
+This task explores the only official stamp of approval for foods produced in Ireland - the Bord Bia Quality Assurance Mark, as well as topics such as seasonality and climates.

 Here are some learning ideas on how you may complete Task 2 during this time:

-- They could also take a picture of ones that are not Irish and try to describe why - ex: "my bananas came from Africa because we cannot grow bananas in Ireland as it is too cold".
+• They could also take a picture of ones that are not Irish and try to describe why - ex: "my bananas are imported from the Dominican Republic.
+We cannot grow bananas in Ireland as it is too cold".

-- You could discuss seasonality and the different climates that allow certain food to grow, and/or reinforce this by completing our "Seasons" worksheet too!
+• You could discuss seasonality and the different climates that allow certain food to grow.

-- Match the food labels to the map - print a map of the world and stick the food labels onto their country of origin - see how far your food has travelled!
+• Match the food labels to the map - print a map of the world and stick the food labels onto their country of origin - see how far your food has traveled!

-- Vocabulary words Think about why food labelling is important - particularly food origin.
-Big vocabulary words to explore here could be: Traceability, Quality, Affordability, Sustainability, Circular Economy, Locality and Community.
+• Think about why food labelling is important - particularly food origin.
+Big vocabulary words to explore here could be: Traceability, Quality, Affordability, Sustainability, Locality and Community.

 Task-3: Growing